Encounter Building Sacrosanct

 Thinking Outside the Chart

 Stepping out of my encounter building box and looking at it from an external perspective makes it seem like a very mechanical process.
 I have X amount of space, what can I cram into it?
 I found myself hunting for target numbers instead of target experiences for my players.
-It felt like I was trying to figure out if there was enough save “blocks” left on my playstation memory card to fit in another Diablo savegame.
+It felt like I was trying to figure out if there was enough save “blocks” left on my remember those days?Add a Tooltip Text to fit in another Diablo savegame.

 The whole idea seems a bit counterproductive to making well thought out, detailed, interesting and evocative encounters.
 Well structured?
 Yes.
 Creative and inspiring?
 Not quite so.
 Sure there’s nothing wrong with structure, but I’m a free form “just go with it” kind of DM.
 Sure there are times when players want to walk into a room and beep bop boop – kill some bad guys and walk away with treasure, and that’s fine but in my games those types of encounters are far and few between, mainly because of the yawn-factor.